pdrummond/pauldrummond.dev/src/posts/on-continuous-delivery.md

 The key thing to remember here is that your change itself does **NOT** need to be tested before it goes to production, unless it affects end users.
-If your change is a smaller part of a bigger feature that won't be released to end users for a while yet, you can continuously push these smaller changes to production during development behind a feature flag with the confidence end users won't be affected.
+If your change is a smaller part of a bigger feature that won't be released to end users for a while yet, you can push it to production during development behind a feature flag with the confidence end users won't be affected.
+When in the early stages of development, the focus of the Deployment Pipeline is to ensure we don't break existing functionality in production.
+As development continues, we gradually add more and more functionality and tests until we reach the point where we are nearing release.
+This is when the tests for our new functionality become just as important as the tests for the existing functionality.

 This does not mean you shouldn't test your code at all, of course!
 It just means testing isn't a barrier for going to production because you will be going to